tonnytg/WebPhoneCatalog/README.md

 - [x] Mock Backend
 - [x] Save values at PostgreSQL
 - [x] Create a RabbitMQ
-- [ ] Create Deployment k8s with Prometheus
-- [ ] Create KeyCloak integration for API
+- [x] Create a Front
 - [ ] Create a Backend module for queue consumers
 - [ ] Create a Tests
+- [ ] Create KeyCloak authorization
+- [ ] Integration Front with KeyCloack
+- [ ] Create Deployment k8s with Prometheus
 - [ ] Install and Config Istio and Kiali
-- [ ] Create a Front
-- [ ] Integration Front with KeyCloack

-Complete: 30%
+Complete: 40%